DNA evidence in the O. J. Simpson murder trial: Simpson's Bronco

 A total of eleven DNA samples were collected from the Bronco.
 Eight were collected by the LAPD crime lab on June 13 and three were collected by the State Department Crime lab on July 29.
 Both collections returned matches to Simpson, Brown and Goldman.
 Gerdes only contested the incriminating matches to the victims blood in the Bronco and claimed those results were due to cross-contamination from the reference vials.
 When prosecutors responded that the matches from the second collection by the State department validated the ones by the LAPD because they were the same and collected from the same spot in the Bronco, Gerdes claimed that the second collection results can't be trusted allegedly because the "Bronco had been broken into" in which case Judge Ito interjected and stated "no it hasn't".
-Ito then ordered Gerdes to admit that the results form the second collection prove the results from the original one were valid and that both victims blood was in the Bronco which was very significant because Ron Goldman never had an opportunity within his lifetime to be in Simpson's Bronco.
+Ito then ordered Gerdes to admit that the results from the second collection prove the results from the original one were valid and that both victims blood was in the Bronco which was very significant because Ron Goldman never had an opportunity within his lifetime to be in Simpson's Bronco.